shoichisakaguchi/NeoRdRp/README.md

 NeoRdRp is a comprehensive dataset of RNA-dependent RNA polymerase (RdRp) domains.

+NeoRdRp consists of NCBI RefSeq and NCBI GenBank sequence collections that will be updated as new RdRp are added.
+The files contained in this directory include FASTA files and HMM profiles and annotation data for NeoRdRp. a paper describing NeoRdRp is currently under submission.

 **Download**
 | NeoRdRp version | HMM profiles     | Amino acid sequences | Annotation table         |
 |-----------------|------------------|----------------------|--------------------------|